 Gillian is a leading SW cultural and arts sector professional who has a reputation in the industry for responding quickly and creatively to briefs.

-She works with a range of organisations which has included: RAMM, the All Party Parliamentary Group on Arts Health & Wellbeing, Wheal Martyn, Hestercombe Gallery, Torbay Culture, The Whitegold Project and SW Museum Development Programme.
+She works with a range of organisations which has included: the Royal Albert Memorial Museum & Art Gallery, the All Party Parliamentary Group on Arts Health & Wellbeing, Wheal Martyn, Hestercombe Gallery, Torbay Culture and SW Museum Development Programme.

 For over six years, Gillian has worked with CEDA (Community Equality Disability Action), to raise their profile, to create a participatory arts programme and to work with emerging and established disabled artists.
 Through this work she has developed partnerships with other cultural organisations in Devon and the South West to improve audience engagement with disabled people.